PineconeStudioG/SIHub/README.md

 Project  will be continuously developed and improved<br>
 Minor fixes to do:
   - fixing disappearing theme change icon when index.html is loading in dark theme

- # Publishing
-SIHub is avalible to all internet users at [sihub.szyszyszyszka.pl](https://sihub.szyszyszyszka.pl).
-Enjoy and do the hard work!